Discrimination and Harassment Procedure

 Because it is in the best interest of all concerned to expeditiously deal with allegations of discrimination and harassment, students and employees, including faculty and staff, are strongly encouraged to make reports or complaints within 180 days from date of incident.

-Managers and supervisors receiving reports of discrimination and harassment are required to report such incidences to the Director Diversity/Ombudsperson or Director of Human Resources Management who will advise on procedures and required action.
+Managers and supervisors receiving reports of discrimination and harassment are required to report such incidences to the Director of Human Resources Management who will advise on procedures and required action.
+In the case of complaints against students, incidences should be reported to the Office of the Vice President for Camups Life and Inclusive Excellence.

 Some behaviors of a sexual nature do violate criminal laws and, as such, individuals should feel free to discuss any behaviors of a sexual nature with the University Police Department.